theelectricbrain/Flastik/README.md

 Once Flastik installed, run "flastik --create_doc" from a command line in order to have access to more detailed documentation.

-Similarly, to start up a new flastik prioject, run "flastik --create_project PROJECT_NAME" from a command line.
+Similarly, to start up a new flastik project, run "flastik --create_project PROJECT_NAME" from a command line.